vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 Cách CONFIGURE LAYER 2 / LAYER 3 ETHERCHANNELS

-There are THREE methods of ETHERCHANNEL Cấu hình on Cisco SWITCHES
+There are THREE methods of ETHERCHANNEL Configuration on Cisco SWITCHES

-**PAgP (Cổng Aggregation Giao thức)**
+**PAgP (Port Aggregation Giao thức)**

 - Cisco proprietary Giao thức
 - Dynamically negotiates the creation/maintenance of the ETHERCHANNEL (like DTP does for trunks)